elixirhealth/deploy-staging-core/README.md

 # deploy-staging-core
-This repo defines the core infrastructure and config for the Elxir staging environment.
+This repo defines the core infrastructure and config for the Elixir staging environment.

 ### Usage